BTW-Community/Miscelaneous/README.md

 To install this mod you need Minecraft 1.5.2 and Better Than Wolves V4.AAABBBA or newer installed correctly.
 Please check the instalation instructions for BTW before you install this addon.

-### ------------ WARNING FOR ASTROLABE ADDON USERS ------------
-If you do not use the Astrolabe addon you can skip this.

-If you do use the Astrolabe addon on your game and you decide to install this addon alongside it, you must update Astrolabe to  version "4.3 Conflicting Relations" or newer.
-If you don't, you will have compatibility problems.

----

 ### ------------ IMPORTANT WARNING ------------
 Make sure you make a backup of your saves and of your minecraft before you install this addon.
 The addon should not have any problems, but there may be bugs I have not come across yet, and they could make Minecraft crash, and on crashing you risk losing your inventory or corrupt your world.
 So MAKE A BACKUP!